 In his final months he was physically limited but we got satisfaction in keeping him comfortable and showing him affection as he has always shown us.
 He passed peacefully in his bed at home.
 We ask the Good Lord to allow us to be with him when we pass.

-To send sympathy gifts to the family or plant a tree in memory of Bujo "Pup" Davis, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Bujo "Pup" Davis, please visit our Tree Store.